libercoder/peertap/README.md

-# 🌐 Summary: Wakunet fully Decentralized L2 Virtual Network
+# 🌐 Summary: Peertap is fully Decentralized L2 Virtual Network

 This project aims to build a **fully decentralized, cryptographically secure Layer 2 (L2) virtual networking system**, designed for both desktop and mobile devices, and capable of forming **virtual Ethernet broadcast domains** over a libp2p overlay.